-Lazar meets on the second Monday in the months of February, March, October and November, tyling at 6pm.
-The Lodge is a Dining Lodge and business is restricted to formalities except for the installation meeting in March.
+Lazar meets on the second Monday in the months of March, April (Installation), October and November, tyling at 6pm.
+The Lodge is a Dining Lodge and business is restricted to formalities except for the installation meeting in April.
 The regular meetings normally take about forty-five minutes and brethren and their partners then have a meal in a neighbourhood restaurant.
 The installation meeting takes about 90 minutes.
 A guest speaker is generally arranged to speak to partners while the meeting is in progress.
 Visitors are welcome but should advise the WM or Secretary if they wish to dine.

 THE EARLY DAYS

 Lazar Lodge was originally formed in Kumara.
 At the time of its inception the town was quite a flourishing mining centre, and during the gold rush men of all nationalities assembled there to seek the elusive metal.
 It was only natural to find Masons among those who concentrated in this locality.
 In 1876 some of these brethren were called together, and, after a few preliminary meetings were held, it was decided to form a Lodge.
 At the beginning of 1877, the decision became an established fact, and dispensation was duly received from the Rt.
 Wor. the D.G.M.